DeadshotLegend/Shivansh-Goel-Fast-Pages/_posts/2022-09-25-grouporganized.md

 Fitness Quiz
 Water Log

-Purpose
+Program Purpose:
-The purpose we will use in our app will be able to give an output through a person input, using arrays, lists, if else and other elements of code.
+- The purpose we will use in our app will be able to give an output through a person input, using arrays, lists, if else and other elements of code.

 SCRUM team role